georgeroubie/CSS-Style-Guide/README.md

 > This is the CSS Style Guide that I use, for my own apps.

+## CSS Pre-Processor

+> Pre-processors, with their advanced features, helped to achieve writing reusable, maintainable and extensible codes in CSS.
+By using a pre-processor, you can easily increase your productivity, and decrease the amount of code you are writing in a project.

+I Prefer Sass, Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.

 ## Naming

 * Name your CSS Classes and IDs based on what they are, not what they look like.